availink/v4l-utils/README.md

 ## avl-scan
 ### What?
 This new utility implements Availink's fast blind scan algorithm in userspace.
-"Blind" means that, given a frequency range, it will search the entire spectrum.
+*Blind* means that, given a frequency range, it will search the entire spectrum.
-Just tell avl-scan what type of LNB you have and it does the rest, outputting a list of "channels" in the DVBv5 file format, a "channel" being a distinct transport stream (including those transported inside T2MI).
+Just tell avl-scan what type of LNB you have and it does the rest, outputting a list of transport streams in the DVBv5 file format (including those transported as multipel ISI's and/or inside T2MI).
 This channel file can be fed into e.g. dvbv5-scan for program scanning.
-It's "fast" because it searches intelligently - it doesn't just try every frequency/symbol rate combination, or a rasterized reduction of that.
+It's *fast* because it searches intelligently - it doesn't just try every frequency/symbol rate combination, or a rasterized reduction of that.
 A full scan of the L-band spectrum takes about a minute, depending on how many channels there are.